cleure/TV4X/README.md

 The scaling filter performs rather well for the amount of work it does, however, there is a lot of room for improvement:

 - The YIQ processing code does a lot of floating point math.
 It might be worth the effort to pre-process the initial conversion from RGB to YIQ.

-- Most of the work done in tv4x_process_line() is doing random lookups on pre-processed data, and copying that data to output pointers.
-It may be possible to further optimize this code by using data structures that are more CPU cache friendly, as random lookups plus copy is where the biggest bottleneck is.

 TODO List
 =========

 - Add something to allow certain features to be turned on/off, so that performance can be tuned to the underlying hardware.
+Code needs to stay branchless, so this would force multiple versions of tv4x_process_line using preprocessor magic and function pointers.
     - YIQ Processing
         - YIQ Blur
         - YIQ Event Burst (Average/Simple/Off)
         - Luma/Chroma
         - Scale RGB up/down
+- Perhaps YIQ math could be simplified?
+- Explore ways to make tv4x_process_line branchless.
 - Rename external facing data types and functions, so they're all prefixed with "tv4x_".
 - Experiment with 2x and 3x scaling.
 - See if its possible to implement YIQ with integer math.